An official website of the State of Georgia.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-ATLANTA, GA – Attorney General Chris Carr today announced that former Pickens County School Superintendent Carlton Wilson and his wife, Cindy Wilson, have pleaded guilty to one count each of Racketeering and Theft by Taking.
-Separately, Carlton Wilson has also pleaded guilty to six additional counts of Theft by Taking by a Fiduciary, Theft by Deception, and Theft by Conversion.
-The charges stem from Mr. Wilson’s engagement in various schemes intended to illegally obtain funds for personal use.
-Cindy Wilson also participated in one of these schemes.
+ATLANTA, GA – Attorney General Chris Carr today announced that former Pickens County School Superintendent Carlton Wilson and his wife, Cindy Wilson, have been sentenced to prison for theft and racketeering.
+These charges, among others, stem from Mr. Wilson’s engagement in various schemes intended to illegally obtain funds for personal use.
+Mrs. Wilson also participated in one of these schemes.
+The Wilsons previously entered guilty pleas on Nov.
+30, 2022.